Shanbashir1/Better-Health-Care/README.md

 + Django's all auth was used for login and sign up functionality.
 + Django's superuser is used to limit access to admin panel.

-### Form Validation
+### Form Feature & Validation
++ Crispy Form was used for the front end.
-Extensive form validation is used on front end as well as backend.
++ Extensive form validation is used on front end as well as backend.

 ### Database Security
 All secret keys connecting to the database are stored in a env.py file that is never pushed to github.
 Furthermore, Cross-Site Request Forgery (CSFR) tokens were used on all forms throughout the project.